 Catherine “Katy” Crosby serves as the chief of staff for the city of Toledo where she works with a team to oversee the city operations and advance Mayor Wade Kapszukiewicz’s policy agenda.
 Prior to this role, she served as the executive director of the city of Dayton Human Relations Council reporting directly to the mayor and city commission.
 Her experience includes civil rights enforcement in the areas of housing, employment, public accommodation and credit; capacity building for small businesses to include diversity and inclusion programs with a focus on compliance; community relations programs that focus on immigrant integration, reducing violence, and improving the relationship between the community and police.
 She is a native of Cleveland.
 She holds a BS in accounting from Wilberforce University and a MPA from Wright State University.
-Her daughter Eryn plans to attend Alabama A&M to study business administration with a minor in marketing.
+Her daughter Eryn attends Alabama A&M, where she studies business administration with a minor in marketing.

 Abby Arnold, deputy chief of staff

 Ms. Arnold serves in a co-management team with the chief of staff, directly overseeing the departments of public service, public utilities, and information and communication technology.
 Ms. Arnold was appointed by Mayor D. Michael Collins in June, 2014 as the commissioner of utilities administration in the public utilities department.
 Prior to that appointment, Ms. Arnold served as the chief of staff and director of real estate in the Lucas County Auditor’s office.
 Ms. Arnold received a Bachelor of Social Work from the University of Cincinnati in 2003, and a Master of Public Administration from Kent State University in 2016.
 Ms. Arnold played a key role in the implementation of the nationally-recognized Engage Toledo program.

 Karen Poore, deputy chief of staff and safety director